kynex7510/3dbrew/content/Kernel_ABI.md

 `r2` -\> addr1
 `r3` -\> size

-As there are still have more arguments, the next free registers are selected starting from `r0`
+As there are still more arguments, the next free registers are selected starting from `r0`

 `r0` -\> operation
 `r4` -\> permissions